brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 staff](https://github.com/tailwindlabs/tailwindcss.com/pull/2388#issuecomment-3717222957).
 Why?
 The company behind Tailwind CSS makes its money by selling a premium upgrade to the open source library called [Tailwind UI](https://tailwindcss.com/plus), which gives you a set of reusable, pre-built, professionally designed components for building out your website.
-This was a great offering in the past, but GenAI leads to two problems:
+This was a great offering in the past, but in the age of GenAI, it's more
+problematic:

 1. **Less traffic.** Traffic to the Tailwind docs site is down by more than 40%, so fewer developers are discovering that a paid Tailwind UI library exists.
 This is probably because developers are using GenAI to write their code,